 CMC-654 Counseling Children & Adolescents

-CMC-655 Couple & Family Counseling
+CMC-655 Counseling Couples & Families

-CMC-656 Mental Health Consequences of Experiences of Discrimination
+CMC-656 Mental Health Consequences of Discrimination

-CMC-658 Women & Mental Health
+CMC-658 Womxn & Mental Health

+CMC-690 Directed Research

-CMC-610 COUNSELING THEORIES I
+CMC-610 FOUNDATIONAL THEORIES OF COUNSELING

-This course will provide an overview of the basic concepts, history, process of psychotherapy, mechanisms of change, and applications of the major schools of counseling and psychotherapy.
-Learners will focus on the integration of theory as it relates to individual psychotherapy, multicultural, developmental, and systemic foundations.
+This course will provide an overview of the process and mechanisms of change, human behavior, and applications of the major foundational theories of counseling and psychotherapy.
+Learners will focus on the history and integration of foundational theories as they relate to individual psychotherapy, multicultural, developmental, and systemic foundations.
 A multicultural lens will be used to examine each theoretical framework and evaluate utility based on its culture-bound factors and applicability to diverse populations.
-The course will thoroughly examine current trends and pressing questions in the practice of counseling.
+The course will examine current trends and evolutions in the practice of counseling.
 Registration is limited by program of study.
-Learning Outcomes of the socio-historical contexts

-• Evaluate the major theories of counseling and psychotherapy through a critical examination

-- Compare and contrast the various theories in relation to the diverse populations that receive counseling services - Identify the multicultural competencies and multicultural counseling components in relation to counseling theories - Describe the dialectic between theories of personality and development, and the practices of counseling and psychotherapy - Demonstrate theory-based counseling skills and techniques
+- Demonstrate understanding of core principles of foundational counseling theories - Evaluate the major theories of counseling and psychotherapy through a critical examination of the socio-historical contexts - Critique foundational counseling theories using the multicultural and social justice counseling competencies - Analyze the various theories in relation to the diverse populations that receive counseling services - Demonstrate theory-based counseling skills and techniques